Meet us at E-commerce Warsaw Expo, 25th of October 2024

 5. Make the Zero results pages work for you.

-When customers search for products that are temporarily out of stock or unavailable, seize the opportunity to suggest alternative items.
+When customers search for products that are temporarily out of stock or unavailable, take the opportunity to suggest alternative items.

-First, add as many relevant synonyms as possible to make sure you don’t miss the chance to show an available product.
+First, add as many relevant synonyms as possible to ensure you don’t miss the chance to show an available product.

-Yet, if you are sure you made everything you could to make each product discoverable, think of ways to exploit a zero results page.
+Yet, if you are sure you made everything to make each product discoverable, think of ways to exploit a zero results page.

 By displaying related products or alternatives, you can redirect customers’ attention and prevent potential frustration, transforming a “no result” search into a successful cross-selling opportunity.